glaidedata/nomad-parser-plugin-em-akfeldhoff/notes/PROJECT_CONTEXT.md

 ## Development Notes
 - Parser now maps the full txt key set present in the sample file; additional keys can be added similarly if encountered.
 - Only .txt files with the correct JEOL SEM signature are processed, reducing false positives.
+- Plotly image preview (`SEMImagePlot`) is populated from the BMP so the GUI shows the image without relying solely on RawFileAdaptor.
+- The `order` flag was left only for intent; the current UI ignores it.
+Section-level `overview=True` is what governs visibility.
 - The package was renamed from `nomad-em` to `nomad-em-parser-akfeldhoff` and is developed on a `test-refine` branch.

 ## Integration